amadzia/recipe/README.md

 # recipe

 Recipe project for Spring Boot.

-Excercise based on online course "Spring Framework 5: Beginner to Guru" (course author: John Thompson)
+This project is an outcome of the Excercise based on online course "Spring Framework 5: Beginner to Guru" (course author: John Thompson)